paradigm-lab/Frontend/JavaScript/README.md

 	* Returns a collection of all elements in the document with specified class name.
 	* Collection is not an array

+- getElementsByTagName('tag)
+	* Returns a collection of all elements in the document with the specified tag name.
+	* Return HTML collection

+- The main difference between the getElementsByClassName and getElementsByTagName
+	* geElementsByClassName get elements by specific the class name.
+	* getElementsByTagName get elements by specific tag name.

+- foreach() method executes a provided function once for each array element.
+	* uses function as a paramenter